fengkx/NodeRSSBot/README.md

 /allunsub  - unsubscribe all feeds
-/export    - export subscriptions to opml file /viewall   - view all subscriptions and number of subscribers need to enable in settings
+/export    - export subscriptions to opml file /viewall   - view all subscriptions and number of subscribers need to enable in settings /import    - reply this message a opml file to import(in group)
 ```

 You can add channel id to subscribe a feed for a channel in private chat after add the bot as administrator
 for example `/sub <channel id > <feed url>` (channel id is startwith @)

-You can send a opml file directly to import feed
+You can send a opml file directly to import feed in private chat use `/import` in group
 viewall can only be uesed in private chat

 # Depolyment